You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 However, it’s essential to strike a balance between the QR Code error correction level and the size of the QR Code, as higher error correction levels can also result in larger QR Codes, which may not always be desirable, particularly in space-constrained applications.

-Pro Tip: While QR Codes are known for their error correction capabilities, it’s still important to use them responsibly!
+Pro Tip: While QR Codes are known for their error correction capabilities, it’s still important to use them responsibly.
 Avoid placing them on uneven surfaces or using very small sizes, as this can make them difficult to scan, even with error correction.

-C. How to decide the level of QR Code error correction
+C. How to decide the level of QR Code error correction?

 Factors such as operating environment and QR Code size are important determinants of error correction level.